 Immediate Roadside Prohibitions for Alcohol or Drug-Affected Driving

 In British Columbia, a police officer can issue an Immediate Roadside Prohibition (IRP) if there are reasonable grounds to believe that a driver is impaired by alcohol or drugs.
-These decisions can be based on a breath sample, oral fluid sample, or observations made during a standard field sobriety test.
-The process is swift, and even fully licensed drivers can face immediate suspension.
+That decision may be based on a breath sample, an oral fluid sample, observations at the roadside, or the results of a standard field sobriety test.

-An IRP can result in a license suspension ranging from three to ninety days, depending on the level of impairment detected.
-Your vehicle impounded period will vary, and you generally have seven days to request a review.
+The process can move quickly.
+An IRP may lead to a licence suspension ranging from three to ninety days, depending on the level of impairment detected and the circumstances of the stop.
+Vehicle impoundment may also apply, and drivers generally have seven days to request a review.

 Criminal Offences Under the Criminal Code

 A roadside prohibition is separate from a criminal impaired driving charge, and under the federal impaired driving laws, a person found driving while impaired may face prosecution by summary conviction or indictment.
-A conviction usually brings a license suspension of at least one year, fines, and potential jail time.
+A conviction usually results in a license suspension of at least 1 year, fines, and potential jail time.

 If an incident causes bodily harm or death, the penalties can increase to a maximum life imprisonment charge.
 A conviction for impaired driving causing death or serious injury can change a person’s life forever.
 A criminal conviction also remains on your record, affecting travel, insurance, and employment.
 It is not only about the immediate punishment but the long-term impact that follows.